matheusgalvao1/customer_service_oai/README.md

-# Cover Letter Assistant Chat
+# TechCare Solutions Customer Service Chat

-A web-based chat application that acts as a personal assistant for job seekers.
-It uses your cover letter to answer questions from recruiters in a personalized way, powered by OpenAI's API.
+A web-based chat application that provides automated customer service for TechCare Solutions.
+The chat bot uses company information to answer questions about services, pricing, support options, and more, powered by OpenAI's API.

+## Features

+- Real-time chat interface
+- Automated responses based on company information
+- Quick-access buttons for common queries
+- Professional and friendly AI customer service representative
+- Support for multiple chat sessions

 ## Setup